Les Misérables (2012 film): Cultural impact

 Like the stage version, the film has been and continues to be widely referenced in popular culture.
 Notable examples include a 2013 Tumblr called "Les Mean Girls", which coupled images from the film with lines from the 2004 comedy film Mean Girls, a Key & Peele short parody where Keegan-Michael Key as Javert has trouble trying to sing over everyone else's lines, with Jordan Peele appearing as Valjean and the video itself being shot and directed in Tom Hooper's exact visual style from the film, and a 2014 Sesame Street parody titled Les Mousserables as part of its "Crumby Pictures" segment during the series' 44th season, which featured Cookie Monster as "Jean Bom-Bom" and used the production and character designs from this film.
 The film's version of the "Do You Hear The People Sing?" scene also became known for its use as a form of protest, when a clip of the scene circulated on Twitter during the lockdown caused by the 2022 Shanghai COVID-19 outbreak.
 The clip was ultimately blocked by the Chinese government to stop further protest.
 The stage version's portrayal of the barricade scenes, shot in the film's cinematography style and set to the original French version of "Do You Hear The People Sing?", was referenced as part of the introduction to the "Liberté" segment of the opening ceremony of the 2024 Summer Olympics.

 Accolades

-In 2013, the film won three Academy Awards in the categories Best Supporting Actress for Anne Hathaway, Best Makeup and Hairstyling and Best Sound Mixing, and was nominated for five more, including Best Picture and Best Actor in a Leading Role for Hugh Jackman.
+In 2013, the film won three Academy Awards in the categories Best Supporting Actress for Anne Hathaway, Best Makeup and Hairstyling and Best Sound Mixing, and was nominated for five more, including Best Picture and Best Actor (Hugh Jackman).